beyzakebeli/beyzakebeli-Analysis-of-Greenhouse-Gas-Emissions/README.md

 * Beyza Nur Kebeli
 * Eda Atalay <br>
 and also, thanks to our instructor Gül Inan. <br>
 We analyzed and visualized a dataset provided by OECD on the topic of greenhouse gas emissions.
+Our project report can be found in the index.html file, and our presentation can be found in the project_presentation_melange_team.html file.